Critonyx

 Scale

-Most SaaS engagements have a working product in 6–10 weeks.
-Production-grade platforms in 12–16.
+Most SaaS engagements have a working product in 6 to 10 weeks.
+Production-grade platforms in 12 to 16.

 The smartest SaaS decision a founder can make is sometimes not to ship the next feature.